leofracca/gb-emu/README.md

 will generate the `coverage.html` file with all the statistics about the coverage (remember to run `make test` and `make blargg` first).

+## Undefined behaviours

+To check undefined behaviours you need to pass the `-DUSAN=ON` when building the project with CMake.

 ## Documentation

 To create the documentation: